The Film Score Freak recognizes Mario Bava’s ‘Black Sunday’ and Jo Gabriel’s ‘Waking The Dark’

 I can remember when I’d first watched this as a child in my room late one weekend night.
 There was an early spring breeze blowing the curtains in and out in the precious darkness of my bedroom.
 I had my own little black and white television set.
 The cool and fragrant air puffling from outside kept wafting in.
 I felt sensations of chills and excitement.

-In particular the segment where Julia tries to convince Elisabeth that they belong together, and she makes very overt sexual advances toward Elisabeth after defending her from being killed by her lover Herbert.
-The edited version only alludes to the fact that Julia has an attraction toward Elisabeth which could be perceived as merely jealous rivalry.
-It’s the same with the newly released DVD version of Narciso Ibanez Serrador’s masterpiece, The House That Screamed 1969 with Lili Palmer, where the lesbianism was rampant at the boarding school but a lot of the scenes have been hacked to pieces.
-Thank god I’ve saved all my original VHS factory releases and have a version that is closest to the one I remember from the actual movie I saw in the theaters during it’s official theatrical release here in the U.S. Mary Maude is way too hot with that whip, to hack that segment apart.
-And Lili Palmer kissing Christina Galbo’s back after she makes Irene (Maude) whip Teresa mercilessly needs to come to it’s visual fruition in order to show Sra.
+where a cabal of lesbianism was rampant at the boarding school, but certain scenes have been hacked to pieces.
+Thank god I’ve saved all my original VHS factory releases and have a version that is closest to the one I remember from the actual movie I saw in the theaters during its official theatrical release here in the U.S. Mary Maude is way too hot with that whip, to hack that segment apart.
+Including the scene where Lili Palmer kisses Teresa’s (Christina Galbo) back tenderly after she makes Irene (Mary Maude) whip her mercilessly.
+But the scene needs to come to its visual fruition in order to show Sra.
 Fourneau’s sexual repression.

-Such is the case with Let’s Scare Jessica To Death (1971), Lemora-A Child’s Tale of The Supernatural(1973), The Haunting (1963), The House That Screamed (1969) Rosemary’s Baby of course.
-Silent Night Bloody Night (1974), Night of The Living Dead (1968), Curse of The Demon (1957) The Devil Commands (1941) and The Uninvited (1944) and Horror Hotel.
+Along with Castle of Blood/Danse Macabre, there were a few other films that affected me so profoundly when I was really young.
+Such is the case with Let’s Scare Jessica To Death (1971), Lemora-A Child’s Tale of The Supernatural (1973), The Haunting (1963), as I mentioned: The House That Screamed (1969), Rosemary’s Baby, of course.
+Silent Night Bloody Night (1974), Night of The Living Dead (1968), Curse of The Demon (1957), The Devil Commands (1941), The Uninvited (1944), and John Llewelyn Moxey’s City of the Dead or Horror Hotel 1960.

 Of interesting note:

-Castle of Blood stars the inimitable, the iconic doe eyed Barbara Steele as Elisabeth Blackwood.
-Georges Rivièreas Alan Foster, Margarete Robsahm as Julia Alert.
+Castle of Blood stars the inimitable, the iconic doe-eyed Barbara Steele as Elisabeth Blackwood, Georges Rivière as Alan Foster, and Margarete Robsahm as Julia Alert.
 Arturo Dominici ( Henry Kruger) as Doctor Carmus.
-Silvano Tranquilli ( Montgomery Gleen ) as Poe and Umberto Raho (Raul H.Newman) as Lord Thomas Blackwood and Giovanni Cianfriglia as Herbert although IMDb has him listed as Killer?
-He did do the killing in terms of stabbing, choking, neck breaking and blood drinking.
-Sylvia Sorent is the bride.
+Silvano Tranquilli ( Montgomery Gleen ) as Edgar Allan Poe, Umberto Raho (Raul H. Newman) as Lord Thomas Blackwood, and Giovanni Cianfriglia as Herbert, although IMDb has him listed as Killer.
+He did his share of the killing in terms of stabbing, choking, neck-breaking, and blood-drinking.
+Sylvia Sorent plays the ill-fated bride.

-When the film’s credits roll they say Story by Jean Grimaud and Gordon Wilson Jr. From Edgar’s “Dance Macabre” screenplay by Grimaud and Wilson.
+When the film’s credits roll, they say Story by Jean Grimaud and Gordon Wilson Jr. From Edgar’s “Dance Macabre” screenplay by Grimaud and Wilson.
 Yet I am unaware of any of Poe’s short stories that this would have been based on.
-This is why I refer to Saint-Saëns tone poem of the same name which seems to be the preeminent and prevailing origin of this theme.
+This is why I refer to Camille Saint-Saëns tone poem of the same name which seems to be the preeminent and prevailing origin of this theme.

-The wonderful Music composed by Ritz Ortolani later on he must have shortened his name to Riz.
-Margheriti used Ortolani for so many of his various genre films.
-He’s known for so many earlier scores, for films such as The Yellow Rolls -Royce, One on Top of The Other 1969 Woman Times Seven 1967 with Shirley MacLaine, The Vilachi Papers with Charles Bronson 1972 and most recently for Kill Bill Vol 2 and Inglorious Bastards 2009
+The wonderful music composed by Ritz Ortolani later on, he must have shortened his name to Riz.
+Margheriti used Ortolani for many of his films in various genres.
+He’s known for so many earlier scores, for films such as The Yellow Rolls-Royce, One on Top of The Other 1969 Woman Times Seven 1967 with Shirley MacLaineThe Vilachi Papers with Charles Bronson 1972, Kill Bill Vol 2 and Inglorious Bastards 2009.

 Continue reading “Danza Macabra / Castle of Blood (1964) “I Was Prepared To Spend The Night With Horrible Ghosts Instead I Find You!””